 It is also the case that in some competitions, such as the UEFA Champions League, that a team can be fined up to $1,000,000 for forfeiting a game! [source]

 So, when a team decides to forfeit, they need to make sure they understand the consequences of their actions.

 Now, as promised, let’s look at three examples of teams who choose to forfeit a game and the reasons why they did.

 In 2019 a team forfeited their upcoming game for what is believed to be the first time in league soccer in England. [source]

 The team, Bolton Wanderers, was due to play Brentford in a game that had already been rescheduled.
 Unfortunately, the Bolton Wanderers players had not been paid by their club for the previous two months, and the players decided to go on strike.
 This meant that they did not turn up for the game, and therefore, the game was forfeited.

-Their opposition was awarded the victory by the English Football League and given the three points for the game.
+The opposition was awarded the victory by the English Football League and given three points for the game.